Associate Professor of History

-Manion's forthcoming book, "Liberty's Prisoners: Gender, Sexuality, and Punishment in the Age of Abolition" is forthcoming from University of Pennsylvania Press.
+Manion's book entitled "Liberty's Prisoners: Gender and Punishment in the Age of Abolition" is forthcoming from University of Pennsylvania Press.
 The book shows the connections between the establishment of democracy, the abolition of slavery, and the expansion of the penal state and the implications for racialized and gendered ideologies of freedom, resistance, and dependency.
 Her essay, "Historic Heteroessentialism and Other Orderings in Early America," was published in "Signs: Journal of Women in Culture and Society" and examines the state of the field of women's history in the early period.
 Her book, "Taking Back the Academy: History of Activism," (co-edited with Jim Downs, Routledge, 2004), is a collection of essays about the strength of movements that have organized for social justice and the struggle to document and pass on these histories.

 Manion served a three-year term from 2008-2011 on the Governing Board of the Committee on Lesbian, Gay, Bisexual, Transgender History, an affiliate group of the American Historical Association.
 Manion is committed to the advancement of queer history, believing knowledge of the past is crucial to future liberation.
 As a graduate student, Manion held a dissertation fellowship at the prestigious McNeil Center for Early American Studies at The University of Pennsylvania, as well as a year-long seminar fellowship at The Institute for Research on Women, Rutgers University.